10GO-dev/orryx-sat-collision-avoidance/README.md

-# 🛰️ Satellite Collision Predictor
+# 🛰️ Orryx AI: Clarity in Every Orbit, powering Safer Space.

 A full-stack application that predicts potential **satellite collisions** by fetching live orbital data (TLEs), simulating future orbits using orbital mechanics, and detecting near-miss events.
 This project uses modern tools like **FastAPI**, **Skyfield**, and soon **CesiumJS** for 3D visualization.